-- Analyze your case — A dog bite lawyer can evaluate your case and offer insight into your chances of success.
-They will review the circumstances surrounding the bite, including the severity of your injuries and any relevant laws.
+- Analyze your case — A dog bite lawyer can evaluate your case and advise whether you have a valid claim.
+They will review the circumstances surrounding the bite, including the severity of your injuries and the relevant state statutes.

-- Help you understand your rights — A dog bite lawyer can help you understand the injury claim process and what you're entitled to.
-They can explain the laws that govern dog bites in Wardsville, MO, and they can help you navigate the injury claims process from filing a claim with the appropriate insurance to going to trial if you have to.
-Throughout the duration of your case, your Wardsville, MO dog bite lawyer will be available to answer any questions you have about personal injury claims.
+- Help you understand your rights — A dog bite lawyer can help you understand your legal options.
+They can explain the laws that govern dog bites in Wardsville, MO, and they can help you navigate the legal system from filing an initial insurance claim to going to court if you have to.
+Throughout your case, your Wardsville, MO dog bite lawyer will be by the phone to answer any questions you may have.

-- Gather evidence — A dog bite lawyer can gather evidence that backs up your side of the story.
-This may include medical records, witness statements and photographs of your injuries.
+- Obtain evidence — A dog bite lawyer can obtain evidence to support your claim.
+This may include medical records, witness statements and any surveillance footage or other evidence.

-- Negotiate with insurance companies — A dog bite lawyer can handle your claim with the dog owner's insurance company for you.
-Insurance companies often try to pay out as little as possible, but a dog bite lawyer can fight on your behalf and ensure you get a fair settlement.
+- Negotiate with insurance companies — A dog bite lawyer can talk to the dog owner's insurance company for you.
+Insurance companies want to minimize claims, but a dog bite lawyer can advocate for your rights and ensure you get a fair settlement.

 Understanding Dog Bite Laws

-Dog bite laws, and laws regarding personal injury in general, are designed to keep the public safe and to hold people responsible for the harm they cause.
-Each state has their own laws regarding dog bites, and the laws in Missouri and Illinois have most of the most important aspects in common.
+Any law regarding personal injury is designed to keep the public safe and to hold negligent actors responsible for the damages they cause.
+Each state makes their own dog bite laws, and the laws in Missouri and Illinois are similar.

-Neither state implements a "one bite rule" – where the dog had to have bitten somebody at an earlier date for the owner to be liable – or uses negligence – requiring the dog owner to actively forgo safety precautions – as the standard in dog bite cases.
+Neither state implements a "one bite rule" – where you can't hold the owner liable if it's the dog's first aggressive incident – or uses negligence – requiring the dog owner to do something wrong – as the standard in dog bite cases.

-Instead, both states follow "strict liability", in which a dog owner is liable for any damages their dog causes, whether or not the dog has a history of aggression or or if the home owner did anything wrong.
+Instead, both Missouri and Illinois adhere to "strict liability", in which a dog owner can be sued for any damages their dog causes, whether or not the dog has bitten anyone before or if the home owner did anything wrong.
 Unlike other forms of liability, such as negligence, strict liability does not require you to prove that the dog owner did anything wrong.
-Instead, the mere fact that the dog caused harm is enough to establish liability.
+Instead, the mere fact that the dog bit you is enough to establish liability.

 Common Dog Attack Injuries

 A dog might be considered "man's best friend, but that doesn't mean they're not dangerous.
-Our dog attack attorneys in Wardsville, MO, know how victims and their families can be affected.
-For example, here are some of the most common injuries related to dog bites:
+Our dog bite lawyers in Wardsville, MO, understand how victims can be affected after an incident.
+For instance, below are some of the most common dog bite injuries:

-Often, people stereotype certain dog breeds.
-There are facts to back this stigma, but it's not always the case.
-Every dog is able to bite a person.
-This can be caused by how the person interacts with the dog and the environment it was raised in.
+Too often, people stereotype certain breeds.
+There are facts to back this up, but they're not always applicable.
+Any dog is able to bite someone.
+This can be attributed to the dog's environment and interaction with the victim.

-Breeds often associated with bites include (in no particular order) bull terriers, cocker spaniels, jack russells, German shepherds, pit bulls, bulldogs, and even chihuahuas.
+Breeds that are often associated with bites include (in no particular order) bulldogs, pit bulls, shepherds, terriers, pekingese, and even chihuahuas.
 The size and age of the dog rarely matters; the important thing to keep in mind is how a dog was raised and how you interact with the dog.
-People have the same tendency to attack others when they're scared or aggravated.
+People have a similar tendency to strike others when they're scared or aggravated.

 What Compensation Can I Get for My Dog Bite in Wardsville, MO?

-A dog bite lawyer in Wardsville, MO, will look into a variety of special and general damages.
+A dog bite lawyer in Wardsville, MO, will look at a variety of special and general damages.
 Some of these include:

-- Medical Expenses — Victims may be able to recover all expenses related to medical treatment caused by a bite.
-It's important to document everything (recovery, scarring, prescriptions, etc...) if you want compensation.
+- Medical Expenses — Victims may be able to recover all costs related to medical treatment caused by a dog bite.
+It's important to document everything (recovery, scarring, prescriptions, etc...) if you want reimbursement.

 - Lost Wages — If you or a family member have been injured by a dog, you might lose your earning capacity for a certain period of time.
 The money you lost from not working can be reimbursed to you.